-How to Have a Game of Thrones Party and Nail that Niche Theme
+How to Have a Game of Thrones Party and Feast like Winter is Coming

-Birthday Is Coming.
-Kay shows how she threw a Game of Thrones party with food, decorations and costume ideas on the cheap.
-Dragons were there.
+Kay gives her tips on throwing a Game of Thrones party with food, decorations and costume ideas on the cheap.

 As someone who was born remarkably close to Halloween, I’ve had my fair share of Halloween birthday parties.
 It’s the same every year.
 Spooky lighting, an array of lacklustre costumes and “creepy” themed food.
 But this year I wanted to do something amazing.
 This year, I wanted to throw a Game of Thrones party.
 And I wanted to do it in style.